Said Mohammad Khan

-Sardar Said Mohammad Khan (also spelled Saiyad, Sayad, Sayyid or Sai'd Mohammad Khan; c.
-1797 – 1860) was an Afghan governor who was one of the principal members of the Barakzai dynasty.
-He was one of the so-called "Peshawar Sardars," a group of brothers who controlled the northwestern frontier regions of Afghanistan during the early 19th century, particularly the areas of Peshawar, Hashtnagar and associated crown lands (khalisajat).
+Sardar Said Mohammad Khan (also spelled Saiyad, Sayad, Sayyid or Sa'id Muhammad Khan; c.
+1797 – 1860/1861) was an Afghan nobleman of the Barakzai dynasty and one of the sons of Sardar Payandah Khan Mohammadzai.
+He belonged to the group conventionally known as the "Peshawar Sardars", a branch of the Barakzai brothers who controlled Peshawar, Hashtnagar and adjoining crown lands during the political fragmentation that followed the collapse of effective Sadozai authority in the early nineteenth century.